Following a big decline in part-time PG entrant numbers, there has been a steady increase of around 5,000 in the last 4 years.

 Full-time postgraduate taught entrant numbers saw a dramatic rise between 2007-08 and 2009-10, but since 2009-10 have remained relatively constant between 145,000 and 150,000.

-From 2009-10 entrant numbers in part-time PGT courses fell for a period of 3 years to the lowest levels across the whole ten years.
+From 2009-10 entrant numbers in PGT courses fell for a period of 3 years to the lowest levels across the whole ten years.
 Despite entrant numbers increasing over the last three years, there are still fewer entrants in 2015-16 than in 2005-06.

 Postgraduate research (PGR)